-Interview Techniques explained
+Interview Techniques in Research explained

 Interview techniques: this article explains the concept of interview techniques in a practical way.
 The article starts with the definition of the term, followed by a general explanation and a summary of the different interview techniques used by researchers and students working on their thesis, for example.
 You will also find information about which technique best suits each type of research.
 Enjoy reading!